 This is the only place where the High Line’s gardens meet the city streets.
-The beds at the 34th St. Entry Plaza are planted with species that directly reference the self-seeded species that grew here on their own.
+The beds at the 34th Street Entry Plaza are planted with species that directly reference the self-seeded species that grew here on their own.
 Even the iconic apple tree that grew at the northern terminus of the High Line, which bore fruit year after year without tending of any kind, has been memorialized with the planting of a new Gold Russet apple tree.

 This wonderful perennial plays an important role in maintaining a healthy garden biodiversity; it attracts butterflies with its bright orange flowers.